-5. Budgeting Process

-- 5.1 The ACC aims to help realize student activities, clubs, and events by minimizing expenses and presenting these projects to the senators.
+- 4.5 Students are required to meet in person, during office hours or some other time agreed upon by members of the ACC, at least 48 hours before their requests are to be presented at Senate. - 4.6 Clubs or individuals are required to have at least one club member or associated student present their budget to the Senate.
+Students presenting budgets to the Senate will do so alongside ACC. - 4.6.1.
+Exceptionally, clubs or individuals may submit a statement in writing to the Treasurer at least two (2) days before Senate.
+The ACC will present the club or individual's budget on their behalf. - 5.
+Budgeting Process - 5.1 The ACC aims to help realize student activities, clubs, and events by minimizing expenses and presenting these projects to the senators.
 Students with projects should expect the ACC to try to reduce costs when possible as well as demonstrate how the project benefits the AUP community as a whole. - 5.2 If a requested or amended budget is approved at Senate, the Treasurer will follow up with the requestor to inform them of Senate's decision and inform them of subsequent procedures.
-If a request is denied by

-Senate, the Treasurer will inform the corresponding parties of the decision.
-Students requesting funds should note that funds will be provided (whether as a reimbursement or advance) in a two-week period following the request and should plan in advance accordingly.
+If a request is denied by Senate, the Treasurer will inform the corresponding parties of the decision.
+Students requesting funds should note that funds will be provided (whether as a reimbursement or advance) in a two-week period following the request and should plan in advance accordingly. - 5.2.1.
+If the person that has submitted a budget request either for a club or for their department is a current member of the Student Government Association, they are allowed to speak on the behalf of this request at the Senate meeting once the Activities and Clubs Committee has presented it.
+They will also be allowed to vote on the passing of said budget request along with the other Senators. - 5.3 Once the Treasurer has picked up the approved funds, he / she will send a notice to the recipients stating that their checks are ready.
+At this point it becomes the responsibility of the recipients to come at one of the times designated by the Treasurer.